largest tribe in india

 Understanding the Tribals in India means acknowledging the deep cultural, social, and historical roots of these communities, as well as addressing the modern challenges they face.
 Tribal societies have rich traditions, languages, and customs that contribute significantly to India’s cultural diversity.
 However, they continue to battle social and economic inequalities, requiring both legal protections and sustainable development practices to ensure their empowerment and well-being in the modern world.

-Frequently Asked Questions ( FAQ’s )
+Frequently Asked Questions (FAQs)

 What do you mean by a Scheduled Tribe?

-The term ‘scheduled tribe’ refers to the tribal community categories in India that are a part of Article 342 of the Indian constitution.
+The term ‘scheduled tribe’ refers to the tribal community categories in India that are a part of Article 342 of the Indian Constitution.

-Which article of the Indian constitution recognizes the tribal communities in India?
+Which article of the Indian Constitution recognizes the tribal communities in India?

-Article 366 (25) of the Indian constitution prescribes that the scheduled tribes are the categories deemed under Article 342 in the country.
+Article 366 (25) of the Indian Constitution prescribes that the scheduled tribes are the categories deemed under Article 342 in the country.

-Which are the major tribes in India?
+What are the major tribes in India?

 The Bhils, Gonds, Santhals, Khasis, Angamis, Garos, Bhutias, and Kodabas are among the major tribes in India.